-The movement in previous years towards having a restricted lending list of better quality institutions but higher individual limits with those institutions has reduced the chances of a default.
-But if a default did occur, the potential loss would be greater.
-The proposal in this report does create additional risk.

-These risks are mitigated by the annual investment strategy which has been prepared on the basis of achieving the optimum return on investments commensurate with proper levels of security and liquidity.
+- The movement in previous years towards having a restricted lending list of better quality institutions but higher individual limits with those institutions has reduced the chances of a default.
+But if a default did occur, the potential loss would be greater. - These risks are mitigated by the annual investment strategy which has been prepared on the basis of achieving the optimum return on investments commensurate with proper levels of security and liquidity.
 However, Members should recognise that in the current economic climate, these remain significant risks and that the strategy needs to be constantly monitored.